Xela3026/yabbr-docs/docs/members/member-list.md

 2. Enter the desired message to be sent into the email's subject or body depending on how you configured it.

 3. Send the email.
-The SMS will be sent via Yabbr through the Virtual Number you have set-up with the Member.
+The SMS will be sent via <BrandName/> through the Virtual Number you have set-up with the Member.